dibalokechanda/dibalokechanda.github.io/_posts/2023-08-22-kl-divergence-blog.md

  \boxed{D_{KL}(p||q)= \int_{x\in \mathcal{X}}p(x) \log \frac{p(x)}{q(x)}}
 $$

 An example of KL divergence is shown in the diagram below.
 It is kind of self-explanatory if you know KL divergence is a measure of "distance" between distributions.
+When two distributions are not similar you should expect a larger value; whereas if the distributions are quite similar you should expect a lower value.

 ![kl_div](https://i.ibb.co/Fm5rGy5/chrome-zd-NX24h06x.png)

+Even though the visualization is shown of one-dimensional distribution it is easily generalizable for higher dimensional distribution.

 ## Why it is called "Divergence"?